CodeYourFuture/wordpress-module/lesson1.md

 ## The Course Project

-We will use the exercises to build a website.
-Throughout the rest of the module, we will use and improve this website
+Throughout this WordPress module, we will use the exercises to build a website.

-### Project Description

-**What will the website do and who is the website for?**

-(Refer to Steven's document or paste the project description here?)

 We will start with a very basic theme and improve it as we go along.

+To start with, please read the [project description](https://github.com/CodeYourFuture/wordpress-module/blob/revision-2018/group-project.md) and then come back here to do the exercises:

 > Exercise: Download the [Minimalist theme](https://github.com/carmemias/minimalist-theme), install and activate it in your local WordPress install.

 > Exercise: If the WordPress core version is less than 5.0.0., install the Gutenberg plugin.

-> Exercise: Create the pages (`Home`, `About Us`, `Contact Us` and `Blog`), 2 posts for the blog and a menu.
+> Exercise: Create the pages (`Home`, `About Us`, `Contact Us` and also a `Blog` page), 2 posts for the blog and a menu.
 Add useful widgets to the sidebar.

 > Exercise: Add a form to the `Contact Us` page. find several plugins to choose from and decide which one you should use.
 Be prepared to discuss your choice with the class.
 We want to hear what you looked for and all pros and cons of your choice.